Bard IVC Filter Lawsuit

 Medical device company C. R. Bard produced multiple inferior vena cava filters and replacement models that broke down inside the body, causing pieces to travel through the bloodstream.
 These malfunctions led to serious injuries and, in some cases, fatalities.

 Individuals filed IVC lawsuit cases against Bard, citing injury and wrongful death, and Bard settled at least three cases between 2013 and 2015 before more plaintiffs began multidistrict litigation against the company.
-No active cases remain in MDL 2641, though the MDL remains open as of March 2024.
+MDL 2641 closed in July.

 Bard IVC Lawsuit Updates